Oregon BPS for Industrial and Warehouse Properties

 - The cafeteria, conference rooms, training facilities

-For a typical Oregon industrial site with one or two pieces of large process equipment and a substantial commercial-style support footprint, the BPS audit captures most of the building square footage even when the process equipment is exempt.
+For a typical Oregon industrial site with one or two pieces of large process equipment and a substantial commercial-style support footprint, the BPS audit captures most of the building square footage even when the process equipment is formally exempt.

-| System | Typical Treatment |
+| System or Equipment | Typical Treatment |

 |---|---|

-| Direct manufacturing equipment | Process load — typically excluded |
+| Direct manufacturing equipment (machining, molding, assembly lines) | Process load — typically excluded from audit boundary |

-| Compressed air for production | Process load — typically excluded |
+| Compressed air system serving production | Process load — typically excluded |

 | Process cooling water systems | Process load — typically excluded |